Chris Harrison Reveals His Top 5 Bachelorette Contestants Competing for Becca Kufrin's Heart

 “Lincoln probably has the biggest first impression on anybody because people will remember he came in on After the Final Rose and, in his great accent, called Arie a wanker.
 Becca was really drawn to him.
 He’s so endearing and sweet and has an edge.
 He’s a really interesting guy.
 He’s originally from Nigeria, so he has a very different perspective, and Becca is very drawn to that.
 And the accent never hurts!”

-The Bachelorette premieres May 28 at 8 p.m.
+Download our Bachelorette bracket PDF now to play along with Becca Kufrin’s season of The Bachelorette, which premieres Monday at 8 p.m.
 ET on ABC.